 The balance sheet is the foundation of managing your finances.
 It operates as a snapshot of your business financials.
 It helps you keep track of your capital and provide a cash flow projection for future years.

-balance sheet will help you account for costs like employees and supplies.
+A balance sheet will help you account for costs like employees and supplies.
 It will also help you track assets, liabilities, and equity.
 You can get insights by separating and analyzing segments of your business, like comparing online sales to face-to-face sales.

 Cost-benefit analysis (CBA)